Wasserwecken/spatial-transform/readme.md

 <a href="https://www.buymeacoffee.com/ericdolch"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" height="20px"></a>

 # spatial-transform
-Lightweight libary for creating hierarchies in a three dimensional space, like Unity, Unreal, Blender or any other 3D application.
+Lightweight libary for creating hierarchies in a 3D space, like Unity, Unreal, Blender or any other 3D application.

 Properties like positions, rotations, directions and scales can be easily accessed and are calculated based on the parents space for the world space.
 Individual transforms can be attatched and detatched at any point and have some more comfort methods for easy modifications.